pfdubois/BridgeBidding/source/AdvancedRunouts.rst

   Opener bids 2♣!(forced).

-  Next, responder passes or bids 2♦ with 5 cards in the minor, or 2♥! shows 4-4 majors or better.
+  Next, responder passes or bids 2♦ with |5ormore| cards in the minor, or 2♥! shows 4-4 majors or better.

 * 2♣ promises clubs and a higher suit, 4-4 at least.
 * 2♦ promises diamonds and a higher suit, 4-4 at least.
-* 2♥ and 2♠ are natural five-card suits.
+* 2♥ and 2♠ are natural |5ormore|-card suits.
 * Redouble is natural, not forcing.
 You think we can make 1N.
 * Texas transfers are on.